mkalam-alami/rwnd/README.md

 ```
     monster_encounter:
-        text: A monster attacks you!
+        text: "A monster attacks you!"
         links:
           flee: Flee
           attack_monster:
             ifFlag: sword
-            text: Attack with your sword
+            text: "Attack with your sword"
 ```

 ```
     pnj_encounter:
-        text: Do you have a sword?
+        text: "Do you have a sword?"
         links:
           pnj_lie:
             ifNotFlag: sword
-            text: Yes (lie)
+            text: "Yes (lie)"
 ```

 ## API